MrBusiness87/Your_Kitchen/README.md

 Currently the technologies utilized are as follows:
 * bycrypt.js: hashing passwords
 * express: used to create a functioning online web-based application
-* express-session: used to encrypt coookies and verify users each session
+* express-session: used to encrypt cookies and verify users each session
 * mysql2: allows JavaScript to communicate with MySQL
 * passport: authenticate users based on a chosen strategy
 * passport-local: the chosen authentication style for this application